workers providing first aid to injured co-worker

 Q: Which days of the week are available for private group training?

 A: We can run a class on any day of the week, and dates are subject to availability.
 Saturdays are the most popular day for first aid training.
-We recommend booking your class a few weeks before first aid certifications are due to expire.
+We recommend booking your class a few weeks before the first aid certifications expire.
 We take bookings up to 6 months ahead.

 If your staff members need to update their first aid certifications, plan ahead and book the training now before their certificates expire.